andybyers21/notes.ajb.app/notes/number-types.md

 All types will be stored in multiples of 8 bits (1 byte).

-C# intergers have min an max limits:
+C-Sharp intergers have min an max limits:

 ```cs
 int max = int.MaxValue;